 Identify whether the products can be imported and if there are any restrictions or quarantine requirements

 Labelling and marking on packages and products are also subject to Australian regulations.

 If you're importing small quantities the supplier may be able to arrange courier or postal delivery.
 If you're importing pallet or container loads, research Incoterms to understand the division of tasks, costs and risks between the overseas seller and you (the buyer).
 Customs Brokers can assist with import duty rates, tariff concessions, quarantine requirements and an estimate of unloading costs.
 The Custom Brokers and Forwarders Council of Australia has a directory of customs brokers.

 4 - Contact the international division of your bank

-You will need to discuss finance, payment options and associated costs.
+You may need to discuss finance, payment options and associated costs.

 5 - Understand ‘landed cost’